Reporting sexual harm

 - Email firstname.lastname@example.org

 Safer Community is a Deakin service for sexual harm reporting and support.
-You’ll talk to trained professionals, with experience in responding and providing support for sexual harm.
-Safer Community is not an emergency or crisis response service and will respond during business hours only.
+You will talk to caring and highly trained professionals, with experience in responding and providing support for sexual harm.
+People making a disclosure of sexual harm will: